isaact/vue-infinity/README.md

 - Supports custom templates for each item
 - Supports custom loading templates
 - Allows scrolling to any item with CSS-based scroll snapping
 - Supports dynamic item sizing by providing an `onGetItemAspectRatio` callback function that returns the aspect ratio of an item.
-The component uses this to determine the item's span within the grid.

 **Example:**